 Artificial insemination parenting bill draws LGBT criticism

-In an April 17, 2014, file photo, Rep. Terri Lynn Weaver, left, R-Lancaster, hugs House Speaker Beth Harwell, R-Nashville, right, on the final day of the 108th General Assembly in Nashville, Tenn.
-Gay rights advocates are raising the alarm about a Tennessee bill sponsored by Weaver they say could make it impossible for same-sex couples to be recognized as the legal parents of children.
+Gay rights advocates are raising the alarm about a Tennessee bill they say could make it impossible for same-sex couples to be recognized as the legal parents of children.
+The bill sponsored by Republican state Rep. Terri Lynn Weaver would repeal a 1977 state law that declared children born as a result of artificial insemination to be the legitimate offspring of the husband and wife.

 Add your comments below